Frequently Asked Questions

 I still have questions.
 Who should I talk to?

-Contact one of the Phi Beta Kappa officers or send us an email and let us know what questions you have.
+Contact one of the Phi Beta Kappa officers or email the chapter at pbkcsu@colostate.edu and let us know what questions you have.
 You might also ask your advisor or one of the campus members for more information.

-Every year the chapter receives emails and phone calls from students after initiation who regret not joining Phi Beta Kappa when first asked.
+Every year the chapter receives emails from students after initiation who regret not joining Phi Beta Kappa when first asked.
 With very few exceptions, it is too late for them to join.
 Don't let this happen to you!